Northsound 1

 Northsound 1 is an Independent Local Radio station formerly based in Aberdeen, Scotland, owned and operated by Bauer Media Audio UK as part of the Hits Radio network.
 It broadcasts to Aberdeenshire and North East Scotland, although the station no longer has any studios or offices in Aberdeen.
-In March 2025 it was announced that Northsound's studio building was to close and be put up for sale.

 As of September 2024, the station has a weekly audience of 117,000 listeners according to RAJAR.

 History

+Background

 Northsound 1 logo used from 2003 to 2015.

 Until Northsound Radio's establishment, the only local radio output available to listeners in the North East of Scotland was a regional opt-out from the BBC at Beechgrove, which broadcast specialist music programmes for a couple of hours a week along with some opt-out regional news coverage.

-When a commercial radio franchise for Aberdeen, Peterhead and the surrounding areas was advertised by the then-regulator, the Independent Broadcasting Authority, a group of local businessmen applied under the consortium of North of Scotland Radio Ltd and won the franchise.
+In the late 1970s, a commercial radio franchise for Aberdeen, Peterhead and the surrounding areas was advertised by the then-regulator, the Independent Broadcasting Authority.
+Several organisations applied for the licence, with most additionally seeking a licence covering Inverness and the Moray Firth region – these included Aberdeen Inverness Radio (AIR), North of Scotland Radio, Radio Caledonia and Radio North-East.
+The only organisations to apply for operations in only one of the broadcast areas were Moray Firth Community Radio (MFCR) and Aberdeen Radio for the Community (ARC).

+North of Scotland Radio ultimately won the franchise for Aberdeen on 27 December 1979.
+It was unsuccessful in its submission for the Moray Firth which was granted to MFCR.

+Establishment

-After a change of name, Northsound Radio commenced broadcasting at 6 am on 27 July 1981 from its original studios in an old schoolhouse on Kings Gate, near Anderson Drive in the city.
-Originally, the station was broadcast from 6 am to 8 pm each day on 1035 kHz (290 metres) and 96.9 FM (VHF).
+After a change of name, Northsound Radio commenced broadcasting at 6 am on 27 July 1981 from King's Gate.
+The station was initially broadcast from 6 am to 8 pm each day on 1035 kHz (290 metres) and 96.9 FM (VHF).

+Later years

+In October 1988, the station was purchased by Radio Clyde for £1.383 million.
+The parent company was renamed Scottish Radio Holdings (SRH) in 1994.

 For a two-year period from 1994, the station was the main sponsor of Aberdeen Football Club, with the logo appearing on the players' shirts.

 On 9 January 1995, Northsound Radio was renamed Northsound 1 and Northsound 2 was established as a classic hits station using the station's AM frequency.
 Both stations have since started broadcasting on DAB radio and online.

+In 2005, SRH was bought by Emap, which then sold its radio stations to Bauer Media Group in 2007.

+In March 2025 it was announced that Northsound's studio building was to close and be put up for sale.